monking/transcode-web-video/README.md

 Usage
 -----

+On Mac OS 10.9.x (Mavericks), the script is complaining of issues with the codecs.
+Until this is fixed, use the `-p` option with this format:

+    vid2web -p <input file> <output directory>

+On compatible systems, usage is:

     vid2web -i source.mov -o compressed/output -s 720x480 -g 30

 will give you the following files, in a new folder called `compressed`: